Soma And Alcohol

 How Is Soma Supposed to Be Used?

-Soma, a trading name for prescription drug carisoprodol, is a muscle relaxant legitimately prescribed to relieve pain from muscle injuries and spasms.
+Soma, a brand name for the prescription drug carisoprodol, is a muscle relaxant legitimately prescribed to relieve pain from muscle injuries and spasms.
 When taken in dosages exceeding those recommended by physicians or if you mix Soma and alcohol, it causes drowsiness, giddiness, and relaxation.
 Soma is metabolized into meprobamate, a Schedule IV drug with a potential for substance abuse.

 Soma is generally safe when prescribed by a physician and used as directed.
 However, individuals who abuse Soma and alcohol can develop psychological addictions to the drug.
 Common side effects of Soma and alcohol abuse include blurred vision, dizziness, drowsiness, and loss of coordination.
 More serious side effects include chills, depression, racing heartbeat, tightness in the chest, vomiting, and unusual weakness.
 Withdrawal symptoms associated with Soma dependency include abdominal cramps, headache, insomnia, and nausea.
 Signs that an overdose has occurred include difficulty in breathing, shock, and coma.
 A Soma overdose may result in death.